Azathothas/Stars/README.md

 - [noborus/trdsql](https://github.com/noborus/trdsql) – CLI tool that can execute SQL queries on CSV, LTSV, JSON, YAML and TBLN.
 Can output to various formats.
 - [nodauf/GoMapEnum](https://github.com/nodauf/GoMapEnum) – User enumeration and password bruteforce on Azure, ADFS, OWA, O365, Teams and gather emails on Linkedin
 - [noisysockets/nsh](https://github.com/noisysockets/nsh) – The Noisy Sockets CLI
+- [noperator/chromedb](https://github.com/noperator/chromedb) – Read Chromium data (namely, cookies and local storage) straight from disk, without spinning up the browser.
 - [nullt3r/udpx](https://github.com/nullt3r/udpx) – Fast and lightweight, UDPX is a single-packet UDP scanner written in Go that supports the discovery of over 45 services with the ability to add custom ones.
 It is easy to use and portable, and can be run on Linux, Mac OS, and Windows.
 Unlike internet-wide scanners like zgrab2 and zmap, UDPX is designed for portability and ease of use.
 - [nwtgck/yamux-cli](https://github.com/nwtgck/yamux-cli) – Multiplexing TCP and UDP using yamux
 - [nxtrace/NTrace-core](https://github.com/nxtrace/NTrace-core) – NextTrace, an open source visual route tracking CLI tool
 - [nyancrimew/goop](https://github.com/nyancrimew/goop) – Yet another tool to dump a git repository from a website, focused on as-complete-as-possible dumps and handling weird edge-cases.
 - [oalders/is](https://github.com/oalders/is) – an inspector for your environment
 - [ochinchina/supervisord](https://github.com/ochinchina/supervisord) – a go-lang supervisor implementation
-- [ollama/ollama](https://github.com/ollama/ollama) – Get up and running with Llama 3, Mistral, Gemma, and other large language models.
+- [ollama/ollama](https://github.com/ollama/ollama) – Get up and running with Llama 3, Mistral, Gemma 2, and other large language models.
 - [omerh/awsctl](https://github.com/omerh/awsctl) – Control AWS infrastructure easily from a single command line written in Go
 - [one2nc/cloudlens](https://github.com/one2nc/cloudlens) – k9s like CLI for AWS and GCP
 - [ooni/probe-cli](https://github.com/ooni/probe-cli) – OONI Probe Engine and CLI